Salford City F.C.: 2017 to 2019: Turning professional

-2019–2021: Promotion to the Football League

-On 5 May 2019, Salford reached the National League play-off Final after overcoming Eastleigh in a penalty shootout after a 1–1 draw, meaning they would play at Wembley Stadium for the first time in their history.
-On 11 May, they beat Fylde 3–0 in the final, with goals from Emmanuel Dieseruvwe, Carl Piergianni, and Ibou Touray; this marked the first time Salford had ever reached the Football League.
+During the season, Salford played their first ever games in the FA Trophy proper, a 3–1 win over Gateshead in the first round.
+Salford reached the National League play-off final after overcoming Eastleigh in a penalty shootout after a 1–1 draw, meaning they would play at Wembley Stadium for the first time in their history.
+On 11 May 2019, they beat AFC Fylde 3–0 in the final, with goals from Emmanuel Dieseruvwe, Carl Piergianni, and Ibou Touray; this marked the first time Salford had ever reached the Football League.
 During the summer, the club appointed Warren Joyce to manage their first ever development squad, designed to be a stepping stone between the academy and the first team.